zhenjiao/openlocTest/loc/de/articles/cloud-services-php-how-to-use-service-management.md

 	echo "Affinity group: ".$hosted_service->getAffinityGroup()."<br />";
 	echo "Location: ".$hosted_service->getLocation()."<br />";

-After you have created a cloud service, you can deploy your code to the service with the [createDeployment](#CreateDeployment) -Methode.
+After you have created a cloud service, you can deploy your code to the service with the [createDeployment](#CreateDeployment) method.

 ##<a id="DeleteCloudService"></a>How to: Delete a cloud service